whe737/Escape-To-Wonderland/README.md

-# mistake
+# About this project
-This is a big mistake, hence the singular form.
+This was a big mistake.